EpicMorg/docker/linux/advanced/zabbix/latest/web-pgsql/README.md

 ### `PHP_TZ`

 The variable is timezone in PHP format.
 Full list of supported timezones are available on [`php.net`](http://php.net/manual/en/timezones.php).
-By default, value is 'Europe/Riga'.
+By default, value is 'Europe/Riga' and system timezone since Zabbix 5.2.0.

 ### `ZBX_SERVER_NAME`